Parkinsonia florida: Distribution

 This plant is primarily found in the Sonoran Colorado Desert of southeastern California, and the Sonoran Deserts of southern Arizona and of northwestern Sonora state (Mexico).
 It is found predominantly in desert washes or bajadas, a result of its need for water, although occasionally it can be found in creosote desert scrub habitat, accessing seeps in desert hills up to 3,600 ft.
 Also found in the far eastern Mojave Desert of California in the northern Lower Colorado River Valley, and occasionally in the Mojave's mountains.

 Uses

 Native American

-The plant's beans were used as a food source, and wood for carving ladles, by the indigenous Quechan, Mojave, and Pima people.
-The Pima and Tohono Oʼodham both ate the beans when soft and immature and cooked whole; they also ground the ripe seeds into flour to eat as atole or gruel.
+The plant's beans were used as a food source, and wood for carving ladles, by the indigenous Quechan, Mojave, and Akimel O'odham.
+The Akimel and Tohono Oʼodham both ate the beans when soft and immature and cooked whole; they also ground the ripe seeds into flour to eat as atole or gruel.

 The flowers are sweet and edible either fresh or cooked.